RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 ### Clarity from Youth

-The author's granddaughter, age 12, expresses the upper limit problem as follows:
+Hendricks has researched human behavior for decades.
+He shares his research with his family, including the youngest memgers.
+After some years of exposure to this subject matter, his 12-year-old granddaughter expresses the upper limit problem in these words:

 >If you don’t know it’s OK to feel good and have a good time, you’ll do something to mess up when things are going well.

 One could say that the upper limit problem is a form of self-sabotage.

-### Digging Further Into the ULP
+### Internal Thermostat

 Hendricks has observed that we humans are equipped with an internal "thermostat" that sets an upper limit on our performance.
-When we achieve more than we believe we deserve, we engage in self-sabotage, thereby pulling our performance back down to the acceptable level set by the thermostat.
+When we achieve more than we believe we deserve, we engage in self-sabotage, thereby pulling our performance back down to the "acceptable" level set by the thermostat.
 The thermostat controls our performance.

-That's the Upper Limit Problem in a nutshell.
+For most of us, the thermostat is set in early childhood, before we've learned think for ourselves.
+Fortunately, now that we know that the ULP exists, we can reset the thermostat and break through the ULP.

 ### Zones of Performance

-Digging into the Upper Limit Problem, Hendricks defines four zones of performance.
+Hendricks defines four zones of performance.

 * Incompetence
 * Competence